CASE MANAGEMENT ASSOCIATE SUPERVISOR JOB DESCRIPTION

-Title: Foster Care Case Management Program Supervisor (CMPS)
+Title: Foster Care Case Management Program Associate Supervisor (CMAS)

-The CMPS is supervised by the Program Manager and is responsible for direct supervision of family case managers.
-Primary responsibilities include monitoring service delivery to assure compliance with the contract, licensing standards and COA specifications.
-The supervisor, at times, may also carry a small caseload of children and assists administration with all aspects of contract management.
+The CMAS is supervised by the Program Supervisor and Program Manager and is responsible for direct supervision of foster care case managers, specifically City/County FCCMs.
+Primary responsibilities include monitoring service delivery to assure compliance with the contract, licensing standards and COA specifications and managing cases during times of turnover.
+The Associate Supervisor also assists administration with all aspects of contract management.

-- Provide direct supervision to up to six family case managers assuring that services are provided in accordance with the contract, licensing standards, Children’s Division (CD) policy and COA requirements.
+- Provide direct supervision to 2 foster care case managers assuring that services are provided in accordance with the contract, licensing standards, Children’s Division (CD) policy and COA requirements.

 - Assist management staff with all administrative duties related to the contract and perform other duties as assigned.

 - Review and sign case materials as required.
 Assure that case records contain required information and meet best practice standards.

 - Be available to assist staff/provide case coverage in event of crisis or emergency.
 Oversee case managers’ schedules to ensure coverage for all families.